 Symptoms and signs

-- EKG shows left ventricular hypertrophy.
+- EKG shows evidence of left ventricular hypertrophy.

 - Chest x-ray may show rib notching due to collaterals.

 - Doppler ultrasound readily diagnosis the condition once suspected.
 The area of narrowing can be visualized in long axis view, along with increased velocities and turbulence at the area of coarctation.

 - Transeophageal echo may help in some cases

 - Angiography can measure the gradient across the coarctation.